-- (b) The D&F must be prepared by the OU and cleared by the RLO/GC, AO, and M/CFO/Mission Controller.
+- (i) How a subaward to a partner government entity is consistent with the results of the eligibility and risk assessment conducted under ADS 220, among other criteria; - (ii) How the subaward will contribute to sustainability other than in cases where immediate development results outweigh sustainability goals; - (iii) That there are no alternative means to achieve the foreign assistance purpose other than through subawards to partner government entities; and - (iv) That any partner government subrecipient financial risks identified by the recipient will be mitigated or addressed in the subaward. - (b) The D&F must be prepared by the OU and cleared by the RLO/GC, AO, and M/CFO/Mission Controller.
 The D&F must be approved by the Mission Director for subawards under Mission executed awards, and by the cognizant Pillar Bureau Assistant Administrator, in consultation with the relevant Regional AAs, for subawards under USAID/Washington executed awards.
-The OU must provide a copy of the signed D&F to the AO to be included in the award file. - (c) The subaward must include language that captures the audit, monitoring, reporting, and oversight requirements in the recipient's award.
+The OU must provide a copy of the approved D&F to the AO to be included in the award file. - (c) The subaward must include language that captures the audit, monitoring, reporting, and oversight requirements in the recipient's award.
 This is not subject to deviation.
 The subaward must also include the appropriate flow down requirements from the prime award.